 Authenticate with the container registry

-To authenticate with the container registry, you can use a:
+To authenticate with the container registry, you can use:

-• For read (pull) access, to be read_registry.
+• For read (pull) access, must be read_registry

-• For write (push) access, to be write_registry and read_registry.
+• For write (push) access, must be write_registry and read_registry

 Admin Mode does not apply during authentication with the container registry.
 If you are an administrator with Admin Mode enabled, and you create a personal access token without the admin_mode scope, that token works even though Admin Mode is enabled.

-To authenticate, run the docker login command.
-For example:
+To authenticate with a token, run the docker login command:

 TOKEN=<token>